Ryangwaite/AWS-SAA-C02-Course/README.md

 No logical resources can be changed with them.
 - NACLs cannot be assigned to specific AWS resources.
 - NACLs can be used with security groups to add explicit deny (Bad IPs/nets)
 - One subnet can only be assigned to one NACL at a time.
+But a NACL can be assigned to multiple subnets.

 NACLs are processed in order starting at the lowest rule number until it gets to the catch all.
 A rule with a lower rule number will be processed